kosl/ihipp-examples/docs/week4.md

 ## 4. Parallel File I/O

-## 4.1 E: Pass-around-the-ring exercise.
+## 4.1 E: Pass-around-the-ring exercise

+In this exercise you will pass data around a ring with a derived datatype instead of an integer or an array like we did so far.
+Your send and receive buffer will be a struct with one integer and one floating point.

-### Goal
+### Exercise

-Modify the pass-around-the-ring exercise.
-- Use the following skeletons to reduce software-coding time: cd ~/MPI/tasks/C/Ch12/ ; cp -p derived-struct-skel.c derived-struct.c
-cd ~/MPI/tasks/F_30/Ch12/ ; cp -p derived-struct-skel_30.f90 derived-struct_30.f90

-- Calculate two separate sums:
-- rank integer sum (as before)
-- rank floating point sum
-- Use a struct datatype for this
+You will use a modified pass-around-the-ring program which already includes a struct with one integer and one floting point.
+In the exercise you will fill out the blank spaces and modify the call routines to use the new datatype.

-- with same fixed memory layout for send and receive buffer.
+1. Set MPI datatypes for sending and receiving partial sums with the routines that you have learned in the previous step.
+You should use `MPI_Type_create_struct`.
+You are using the same fixed memory layout for send and receive buffer.
-- Substitute all ___ within the skeleton and modify the second part, i.e., steps 1-5 of the ring example.

-(image S21)
+2. Initialize the struct intigers with `rank` and `10*rank`.
+Therefore we will pass around two values and calculate two separate sums: rank integer sum and rank floating point sum.

+3. Use the new datatype in the send and receive routine calls.

 ## 4.2 A: Brief explanation of size, extent and alignment rules